DavidPickles/jottings-pub/book-club-record.md

 #### Cordelia Fine *Delusions of Gender: The Real Science Behind Sex Differences*
 `2016 `Rating: 8 ⚠
 - I had to miss this book club meeting and didn't finish the book.
-- But it was extremely popular, so that why I've given it high rating with a warning.
+- But it was extremely popular, so that why I've given it high rating: with a warning.

 #### Nicholas Christakis and James Fowler *Connected: The Amazing Power of Social Networks and How They Shape Our Lives*
 `<NO MEETING DATE> `